owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 ### Setup Configuration

-This is an example configuration with environment variables that configures Infinite Scale to use Joint Access Storage Driver for all spaces it works with, ie. Personal and Project Spaces:
+This is an example configuration with environment variables that configures Infinite Scale to use Posix FS Storage Driver for all spaces it works with, ie. Personal and Project Spaces:

 ```
 export STORAGE_USERS_DRIVER="posix"